Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 - Concentration varies widely between products

-- Slower visible results
+- Slower visible results on its own

 Best Use for Licorice Root